Larry King, TV host who gave boldface names a cozy forum, dies at 87

 Ora Media, the production company he co-founded, announced his death but did not provide a cause, according to the Associated Press.
-CNN reported earlier this month that Mr. King was hospitalized for complications from covid-19.
-The TV host, who was long beset by medical problems, such as diabetes and heart attacks, underwent an operation to remove early-stage lung cancer in 2017 and had a stroke in 2019.
+CNN reported earlier this month that Mr. King had been hospitalized for complications of covid-19.
+The TV host, who was long beset by medical problems, including diabetes and heart attacks, underwent an operation to remove early-stage lung cancer in 2017 and had a stroke in 2019.

 CNN founder Ted Turner called Mr. King “the most famous interviewer in the world,” which, at Mr. King’s peak, was closer to understatement than hyperbole.
 His show, with its colored-dot map of the world in the background, garnered more than 1.5 million nightly viewers for segments with guests as varied as George H.W.
 Bush, Frank Sinatra, Snoop Dogg, Magic Johnson, Donald Trump, Michelle Obama, Lady Gaga, Moammar Gaddafi, the Dalai Lama and Marlon Brando, who, at once playful and bizarre, sang an old pop song and planted a kiss on Mr. King.

-Others to appear included sex therapists, ufologists and Kermit the Frog and Miss Piggy.
-The Muppets donned suspenders in the host’s honor.
+Others to appear included sex therapists, ufologists, and Kermit the Frog and Miss Piggy.
+The Muppets wore suspenders in the host’s honor.

 Audiences responded to Mr. King’s gentle probing, smoky baritone and casual manner.
-His CNN show served as an antidote to the network’s otherwise round-the-clock breaking news coverage and partisan shoutfests.
+His CNN show served as an antidote to the network’s otherwise round-the-clock breaking news coverage and partisan shout fests.
 If other interview programs could resemble beds of nails, with “gotcha” inquisitions of newsmakers, Mr. King’s show was a plush chaise longue.

 New York Times columnist Maureen Dowd referred to him as “the resort area of American journalism, the media’s Palm Springs, where politicians and other figures of controversy or celebrity can go to unwind, kick back and reflect.”